dadadadas111/aetherion-chat/CHARACTER_SELECTION_CHANGELOG.md

 ```

 **When Fired:**
+- When a player sends `lobby_member_left` action
-- Automatically sent when a player disconnects from the server while in a lobby
+- When a player disconnects from the server while in a lobby
 - All remaining lobby members receive this event

 **Unity Client Action:**